The End of Barnes & Noble

 The ailing retailer still has occasional stock spikes, primary the result of big fish looking for a bargain and threatening a takeover, but the company loses four to five percent of its sales a year.
 They did last year, they did this year, and the project they will next year.

-Perhaps the greatest asset the company possesses is the abundance of good will surrounding the sole remaining barnes-noble-closing-225x300national book store chain.
+Perhaps the greatest asset the company possesses is the abundance of good will surrounding the sole remaining national book store chain.
 No one wants Barnes & Nobel to fail.
 Goodwill, or consumer surplus, may not be enough.
 If the venerable bookseller can’t grow even as book sales grow, and in a surging economy boasting high retail sales, when will they?